Do You Understand Aviation SMS Solutions' Architecture?

 The reason I call these spreadsheets "Trojan Horses" is because they come into the organization as something that appears very useful initially, but as the Hazard Register grows, it becomes more difficult to manage and monitor.
 This becomes a big challenge for aviation service providers with 200 to 500 employees in their fourth to the eighth year of their SMS implementation.

 Alternatively, your SRM data may reside in a disconnected point solution without a direct data connection to the SA side.
-As "System Monitoring" activities send in "issues" into the SMS risk management workflow, safety managers often have to review hazards, risks, and risk controls in their spreadsheet.
+As "System Monitoring" activities send in "issues" into the SMS risk management workflow, safety managers often have to review hazards, risks, and risk controls in their spreadsheets.
 This is a common problem and does not allow for effective monitoring of risk controls.

 As one can logically see, the best solution is to have a single SMS database that seamlessly integrates SRM and SA risk management processes.
 The single SMS database solution allows for easy and efficient setting and monitoring of key safety performance indicators or KPIs.
 And who doesn't like to have an easy way to track and monitor SMS performance using KPIs?